-A. Application Procedures: All requests for an unpaid medical leave of absence, other than emergencies, must be submitted to the District at least thirty (30) calendar days prior to the anticipated beginning of the leave.
-Such application will be reviewed and processed by the Executive Director of Human Resources and shall be granted or denied in his/her sole discretion and accordance with applicable law and regulation.
+- A. Application Procedures: Submit a written request for an unpaid medical leave of absence for other than medical reasons and other than emergencies utilizing the District's Unpaid Leave of Absence Request Form to the Executive Director of Human Resources at least thirty (30) calendar days prior to the anticipated beginning of the leave.
+Requests will be reviewed and processed by the Executive Director of Human Resources and shall be granted or denied in their sole discretion and accordance with applicable law and regulation.
 The request must be accompanied by a physician's statement attesting to the medical need for leave and anticipated duration of the leave.
 The District reserves the right to request interim statements from the physician.
 The unpaid medical leave of absence shall not exceed one (1) calendar year, unless the employee is eligible for long-term disability benefits.
-If the employee is eligible for long-term disability benefits, the District shall grant an unpaid medical leave due to disability for up to a total leave period of twenty-four (24) months.

-B. Benefits During Leave:

-- 1. Length of service and other benefits shall not accrue during such leave. - 2.
-If the unpaid Medical Leave is longer than 31 calendar days, the employee may continue health and dental insurance during the leave of absence under COBRA law, see Part I, Section 18.10. - 3.
+If the employee is eligible for long-term disability benefits, the District shall grant an unpaid medical leave due to disability for up to a total leave period of twenty-four (24) months. - B. Benefits during approved Leave: - 1.
+Length of service and other benefits shall not accrue during such leave. - 2.
+For the approved unpaid Medical Leave is longer than 31 calendar days, the employee may continue health and dental insurance during the leave of absence under COBRA law, see Part I, Section 18.10. - 3.
 During the unpaid leave, the employee shall retain accumulated paid leave, but shall not accrue any additional paid leave during the unpaid leave.
-An employee may be required to use available applicable accrued leave prior to commencing unpaid leave. - C. Placement upon Return from Leave: Any employee on leave with an expiration date after March I, is required to notify the Executive Director of Human Resources in writing on or before March I of their intent to return the next school year.
-If the employee does not provide such notice, he/she will be deemed to have resigned from his/her position with the District as of the expiration date of the leave.
-Upon return from any leave of absence, the employee may be returned to his or her former position, if available.
-If the former position is not available, as determined by the District, the employee may be returned to a position equivalent in terms of percentage of contract unless the employee's percentage of contract was reduced or increased due to nonrenewal or layoff, whichever is applicable.
+An employee may be required to use available applicable accrued leave prior to commencing unpaid leave. - C. Placement upon Return from Leave: Upon return from any leave of absence, the employee may be returned to the employee's most recent position.
+If the position is not available, as determined by the District, the employee may be returned to a position equivalent in terms of percentage of contract unless the employee's percentage of contract was reduced or increased due to non-renewal or layoff, whichever is applicable.

-The employee shall be eligible to return to work from an unpaid medical leave of absence when he/she is physically able provided that:
+The employee shall be eligible to return to work from an unpaid medical leave of absence when the employee is physically able provided that: